 In 2010, my freelance web development practice died.
 The economic downturn won.
 I lost.
 Business had been good; I had a record year in 2009.
 Now, I was no longer making enough money to pay the bills.
-Rather than working from my comfortable home office, I had to take a contract in a nearby city.
+Rather than working from my comfortable home office, I took a contract in a nearby city.
 I went weeks at a time without seeing my wife and children.
-It was the death of a way of life.
+It was the death of our way of life.
 It hurt.
 When I was offered a job and more time with my family, I jumped at the chance.

 I am no longer a business owner.
 I am an employee.
 I am grateful for a steady paycheck, and for the bright, talented people with whom I work.
 Still, the perks of employment do not top the exhilaration of a sink-or-swim business.

 I landed on my feet, but losing my business left me searching for a new direction, and feeling lost.
 Since each of us is born without experience and without wisdom, I’m guessing you have occasionally felt this way too.
 Now, 5 years later, I am beginning to dream again.
 I am taking my first steps.
 I hope you take your first steps more quickly.

 Since every significant decision we make requires some conjecture, failures are inevitable.
 Some of us let such failures stop us, but others, despite these setbacks, keep moving forward.
 With entrepreneurial zeal, they take risks and build new, even more valuable things.
 Failure does not devastate them.
 They learn from it.
 They improve.
 In the face of fear they do not freeze—they make something happen.
 They push past failure while others let even the hint of failure blot out their dreams.